-The Massage & Myotherapy Australia Board of Directors have formed the following committees to assist it in achieving the goals of the current Strategic Plan.
-Each committee is comprised of Directors from the Board and seconded persons with skills that enhance each committee's ability.
-Committees meet four times per year as prescribed in the Terms of Reference.
+The Massage & Myotherapy Australia Board of Directors have formed the following committees to assist it in achieving its strategic plans and goals.
+Each committee meets regularly and is comprised of Directors from the Board and seconded persons with skills that enhance each committee's ability.